 The PIP includes a review of project management methods, contracting strategies, procurement and logistics, and construction workforce planning, including training and housing.
 In addition, environmental planning issues, site safety, infrastructure and communication aspects of the project are addressed.

 3.1 Project Implementation Plan (PIP) and Schedule

-The Project Implementation Plan (PIP) and Project Implementation Schedule are given in the 2010 EAP/EIS Report, Figure 3.2-1.
-The projectedTWRMF Construction Schedule is given in Figure 3.1-1; and Construction and Deposition Schedule are given in Table 3.1-1.
+The Project Implementation Plan (PIP) and Project Implementation Schedule are given in Figure 3.2-1.